Goetterescu/Website/uc/truck/report.md

 Today we had to witness a very damaged truck just outside of north-mitcity.
 The cause of the wreck is and might remain unknown.
 Police forces arrived after a "long wait" because of the high rate of criminality.
 Luckily the driver was not injured.
 His rig is totaled and the trailer can't be used anymore.
-It is unknown why the driver decided to drive his combination in such a overloaded condition.
+It is unknown why the driver decided to drive his combination in such an overloaded condition.
 He was not fined but had to remove the damaged combination by his own.
-No further information avabil.
+No further information available.
 ![Image one](https://raw.githubusercontent.com/Goetterescu/Website/main/uc/truck/1.png)<br>
 ![Image two](https://raw.githubusercontent.com/Goetterescu/Website/main/uc/truck/2.png)
 <br><br>